tarikdemiroren/FlappyHawk/README.md

 - **Refactoring** enemy logic for better maintainability.

 ## 🚀 Future Improvements
+- [ ] Add items for the player to pick up.
-- Add sound effects and background music.
+- [ ] Add sound effects and background music.
-- Implement difficulty scaling (faster enemies over time).
+- [ ] Implement difficulty scaling.
-- Improve animations and add a death screen.
+- [ ] Add a death screen.

 ## 📝 License
 This project is a **personal learning project** and is open-source.
 Feel free to use and modify it!